-Potential candidates are strongly encouraged to make informal contact with Keith at k.w.caldecott@sussex.ac.uk before applying.
+Potential candidates are strongly encouraged to make informal contact with Dr Chris Kok-Lung Chan (koklung.chan@sussex.ac.uk; [he/him]) before applying.

 Applications should be accompanied by a full CV, a statement of research interests and aspirations (not more than 4 pages), and the names of three academic referees.
 [Optional